inspireui/mstore-api/readme.txt

 == Changelog ==
 = 3.4.5 =
   * Fix security issue when upload config file
+  * Update to compatible with the latest WordPress 5.8

 = 3.4.4 =
   * Support Tera Wallet